-The reconstruction after WWII
+The reconstruction of Warsaw after WWII

 #Warsaw tour guide #Warsaw city guide # guided tour in warsaw #Warszawa tour guide #Warszawa city guide #guided tour in Warszawa